guardian/typerighter/vision.md

 Proofing tools should be available to authors wherever they write.

-Typerighter should be available for use across our internal toolset and beyond it.
-It should be as easy as possible to integrate into other applications, regardless of platform or publishing cadence.
-Its API should only care about text.
+Typerighter will be available for use across our internal toolset and beyond it, to check any text that is ultimately published and readable by the public.
+It will be as easy as possible to integrate into other applications, regardless of platform or publishing cadence.
+Its API will only care about text.

 #### KPIs